-Secondly, push and pull the door while turning the knob, even if you know which way the door is meant to be opened, as sometimes new doors tend to open in different direction or maybe you are tired and forgot which way to turn the knob to open it.
+Secondly, push and pull the door while turning the knob, even if you know which way the door is meant to be opened, as sometimes new doors tend to open in a different direction or maybe you are tired and forgot which way to turn the knob to open it.
 We are all likely to forget sometimes especially when we have a very long night.
-So in a nutshell the push pull method will always ensure the door is completely secured so that you can carry on with the rest of your duty.
+So, in a nutshell, the push-pull method will always ensure the door is completely secured so that you can carry on with the rest of your duty.

 4. Be vigilant

 This last advice is worth any possible problems encountered during your shift.
-It’s called being vigilant or hyper vigilant on duty.
+It’s called being vigilant or hyper-vigilant on duty.
 This doesn’t mean you should panic every time you hear a sound in the warehouse/facility at 1:00 am in the morning, it just means you don’t overlook any potential danger or threats.
-Just try and be focus and be aware of everything around you.
+Just try and be focused and be aware of everything around you.

 Don’t let any unusual sound or activities go unattended or ignored while you are at work.
 If you hear any sound/noises at 02:00, or 03:00 inside the facility, make sure you investigate it, ensuring your safety, as well as the safety of the facility.

 Listening to sounds will give you a heads up in case of thieves entering the facility.
-But the best advice is to always check as sometimes it might be nothing serious like rats or falling objects etc. Best case scenario is that you stop any form of crime by saving your clients thousands of pounds.
-Especially if you work in a building that houses high value products or equipment.
+But the best advice is to always check as sometimes it might be nothing serious like rats or falling objects etc. The best case scenario is that you stop any form of crime by saving your clients thousands of pounds.
+Especially if you work in a building that houses high-value products or equipment.